 Shall I repeat this?

 A useful metaphor (in any case for my scientific readers who might know what these things mean) for the role of systemic thinking in our systemic re-evolution is the Fourier transform.
 By transforming functions of time into functions of frequency, we can see and understand the contributing factors in a complex phenomenon – as, for example, when finding a composition of a material or a star through spectral analysis of the light it emits.
-In a closely similar way, systemic view of contemporary “wicked problems” allows us to make them amenable to proper understanding and handling, by showing us the contributing systemic processes and structures, and how they might be changed.
+In a closely similar way, systemic understanding of contemporary issues is likely to allow us to ‘tame’ our ‘wicked issues’ and make them amenable to proper understanding and handling – by showing us the contributing systemic processes and structures, and how they might be changed.

-This combination – of new knowledge media with insights and results in systems research – especially in the light of the growing evidence of the inadequacy of our present “headlights” (combination of public informing and governance, as reflected in for ex. current US elections), is likely to lead to a ‘nuclear-like explosion’ in this centrally important domain of action.
+This combination – of new knowledge media with insights and results in systems research – especially in the light of the growing evidence of the inadequacy of our present “headlights” (combination of public informing and governance, as reflected in for ex. current US elections), is likely to lead to a ‘nuclear-like explosion’ in this most central domain of interest.

 But let us now turn to concrete things and events.